-Analyse performance of parallel software, identify issues and assess performance improvements
+Analyse performance of parallel software, identify issues and recommend performance improvements

-NAG are delighted to be part of the EU group called POP (Performance Optimisation and Productivity) that is helping to improve the performance of software.
-In brief POP offers to analyse software and recommend improvements with a focus on HPC and parallelisation.
-This service is free of charge to EU organisations.
+NAG are delighted to be partners with the POP (Performance Optimisation and Productivity) Centre of Excellence in HPC, funded by the EU Research & innovation programme.
+In brief, POP offers to analyse software and recommend improvements with a focus on HPC and parallelisation.
+This service is free of charge to UK/EU based organisations.

 - NAG (via the POP project) audits computational chemistry software for Software for Chemistry & Materials (SCM) and suggests code improvements to communications scheme